Chaiyawat - stock.adobe.com

 Relying on scientific studies has its difficulties.
 Research shows that industry-funded scientific studies are much less likely to find adverse health effects compared to independently funded studies.

-The first of these counts was done by Henry Lai, a US bioengineer who found DNA breaks from low-level radiation in the 1990s.
+The of these counts was done by Henry Lai, a US bioengineer who found DNA breaks from low-level radiation in the 1990s.
 Driven to frustration by an increasing body of contradictory research, in 2006 he analysed the available studies on mobile phone radiation done between 1990 and 2006, and their funding, according to Seattle Magazine.